 How to change a tab-delimited text file to a CSV file

 A tab-delimited text file is a text file whose units of text are separated by a tab character.
 These tab characters organize the text into tabular data.
-You can convert the file to a CSV (comma-separated values) file by using a spreadsheet application such as Microsoft Excel or LibreOffice Calc.
+You can convert the file to a CSV (comma-separated values) file using a spreadsheet application, such as Microsoft Excel or LibreOffice Calc.

 Using Microsoft Excel